The Unwritten: Inspiration

 Mike Carey, in an interview with Nicholas Yanes from scifipulse.net, claimed that "the most important reference point is the autobiography of Christopher Milne – who is famous as the Christopher Robin of the Winnie the Pooh books.
 Milne grew up feeling that his father had stolen his childhood from him, turned a profit from it and then given it back to him in a form he couldn't use.
 Our Tom is very much in that situation when we first meet him, although we take his identity crisis a fair bit further than that".

 Collected editions

-The series is being collected into trade paperbacks:
+The series is collected into trade paperbacks:

 Additionally, Vertigo released in September 2013 an original graphic novel called The Unwritten: Tommy Taylor and the Ship that Sank Twice (hardcover, ISBN 1-4012-2976-X), a standalone story about the origin of Tommy Taylor and his powers.

 The story of Tommy Taylor continues in the 12 issue series (also titled Volume 2) of The Unwritten: Apocalypse, started in January 2014 (compiled in collected Volumes 10 and 11).

-The Unwritten is also being released in deluxe hardcover editions.
+The Unwritten was partially released in deluxe hardcover editions.
+Compendium One was released in 2023 collecting half the series.
+Compendium Two has yet to be announced.